lzjzx1122/FaaSFlow/README.md

 ## WorkerSP Start-up

 The following operations help to run scripts under WorkerSP.

-Firstly, enter `src/workflow_manager`, change the configuration by `DATA_MODE = optimized` and `CONTROL_MODE = WorkerSP` in both 7 worker nodes and storage node.
-Then, start the engine proxy with the local  <worker_ip> on each worker node by the following <span id="jump">command</span>:
+Firstly, change the configuration by `DATA_MODE = optimized` and `CONTROL_MODE = WorkerSP` in both 7 worker nodes and storage node.
+Define the `GATEWAY_ADDR` as `<master_ip>:7000`.
+Then, enter `src/workflow_manager` and start the engine proxy with the local  <worker_ip> on each worker node by the following <span id="jump">command</span>:
 ```
     python3 proxy.py <worker_ip> 8000             (proxy start)
 ```
-Enter `test/asplos/config.py` and define the `GATEWAY_ADDR` as `<master_ip>:7000`.
 Then start the gateway on the storage node by the following command:
 ```
     python3 gateway.py <master_ip> 7000           (gateway start)
 ```